tharushaudana/multi_sms_sender_flutter/README.md

 2. Enter the phone number you want to send SMS messages to.
 3. Enter the message content.
 4. Specify the number of times you want to send the message.
-5. Press the "Send" button to start sending SMS messages.
+5. Press the "Start" button to start sending SMS messages.

 ## Acknowledgements